realA10001986/Flux-Capacitor/README.md

 #### Flux Capacitor

-Enter the Config Portal on the FC (as described above), click on *Setup* and
+Enter the Config Portal on the FC, click on *Setup* and
   - enter *192.168.4.1* into the field **_IP address or hostname of TCD_**
   - check the option **_Follow TCD fake power_** if you have a fake power switch for the TCD (like eg a TFC switch)
   - click on *Save*.